landley/toybox/README.md

   make root
   sudo chroot root/host/fs /init
 ```
-Type "exit" to get back out.
+Type `exit` to get back out.
 If you install appropriate cross compilers and
 point it at Linux source code, it can build simple three-package systems
 that boot to a shell prompt under qemu:
 ```sh